Calan Breckon • Updated May 4, 2023

 Later on, you can worry about improving it, making it fancy and changing it all you want but the purpose of this post is to get you building the foundations upon which you will improve later.

 Eventually, this will be important when you start looking at things like SEO (Search Engine Optimization) which is a fancy way of saying how people find you when they use Google or search engines.
+If you want to really start off well then go with WordPress because it’s the fastest and will help rank your website higher.
+If you’ve already started with another website builder then you can always migrate your website over to WordPress using something like 10Web.

 A great tool for writing search engine optimized (SEO) blog articles is SurferSEO.
 Once you have your basic website set up and want to start driving traffic to your website, writing blog articles is one of the best ways to do that.